<< <%SKIN-STRTRANS-SYNTOC%> >>

 If you selected QuickBooks, and the checkbox for using Classes, the window displayed above will have an additional column on each row, for the Class, You can fill that in as well, when needed.

-Also for QuickBooks, all matched accounts must be Income accounts in QuickBooks (not Other Income, or any other type) or the imports will not work.
+Also for QuickBooks Desktop, all matched accounts must be Income accounts in QuickBooks (not Other Income, or any other type) or the imports will not work.

 Although in our testing with QuickBooks 2012 Pro the matching of account names is not case-sensitive (the names can vary in the use of upper and lower case between DONATION and QuickBooks), their documentation is silent on that point, and various websites for other products that integrate with QuickBooks say that the matching is case-sensitive.
 So it will be safer to use the account names in the exact same case as you have them in QuickBooks.
 For ACCOUNTS, the matching of account names is definitely not case sensitive.